lifecinemas/misopack1_beta/README.md

 CURRENT ISSUE(S):
-* Skyboxes are mashing together and you can see other maps through the skybox.
 * The new doors are not as bright as the other ones for some weird reason.
+They are also super tiny now.
+* The automatic sliding doors on ctf_imperial look pretty ugly, and they also make no noise as well.

 LATEST CHANGES:
-* Fixed ctf_imperial's buggyness
-* Added short1, zensn, jump3
-* Changed the main spawn room entirely from the naboo hangar to ctf_imperial, for players who wish to CTF on the server.
-The main spawn room is also a course from flag to flag.
-* Added rdk-waterfall and j4n_pgb2
+* Added 'egypt6' course
+* Added teleport buttons to return back to main

 Current courses implemented:
 * cavernish-noob